nicucalcea/ggspell/README.md

     ## ── A verb may be missing. ──────────────────────────────────────────────────────

-    ## ✖ This an title mispeling some words The subti...
+    ## ✖ This an title mispeling some words

-    ## ✔ This is an title mispeling some words The subti...
+    ## ✔ This is an title mispeling some words

     ##

     ## ── Use “a” instead of ‘an’ if the following word doesn’t start with a vowel soun

-    ## ✖ This an title mispeling some words The subtitle...
+    ## ✖ This an title mispeling some words

-    ## ✔ This a title mispeling some words The subtitle...
+    ## ✔ This a title mispeling some words

     ##

     ## ── Possible spelling mistake found. ────────────────────────────────────────────

-    ## ✖ This an title mispeling some words The subtitle has also erors ...
+    ## ✖ This an title mispeling some words

-    ## ✔ This an title misspelling some words The subtitle has also erors ...
+    ## ✔ This an title misspelling some words

     ##

     ## ── Possible spelling mistake found. ────────────────────────────────────────────

-    ## ✖ ...peling some words The subtitle has also erors ,like Firstannotation
+    ## ✖  The subtitle has also erors ,like

-    ## ✔ ...peling some words The subtitle has also errors ,like Firstannotation
+    ## ✔  The subtitle has also errors ,like

     ##

     ## ── Put a space after the comma, but not before the comma. ──────────────────────

-    ## ✖ ...g some words The subtitle has also erors ,like Firstannotation
+    ## ✖  The subtitle has also erors ,like

-    ## ✔ ...g some words The subtitle has also erors, like Firstannotation
+    ## ✔  The subtitle has also erors, like

     ##

     ## ── Possible spelling mistake found. ────────────────────────────────────────────

-    ## ✖ ...words The subtitle has also erors ,like Firstannotation
+    ## ✖  Firstannotation

-    ## ✔ ...words The subtitle has also erors ,like First annotation
+    ## ✔  First annotation